OxygenFramework/Oxygen.jl/docs/src/tutorial/mcp.md

 ## Registering Tools

 Tools are registered with the `@tool` macro.
-The first argument is the tool description, the second is a `Dict` of parameter descriptions, and the final argument is the function itself.
+The first argument is the tool description, the second declares the parameters, and the final argument is the function itself.

 ```julia
 using Oxygen